The air-ambulance is currently based at Welshpool Airport, nearly the central point of Powys which is 120 miles from top to bottom.

 The worrying thing is, I was not the only one, this happens almost daily!

-Let's bombard our counsellors, MP's, and the Government and let them know they are doing wrong!
+let them know they are doing wrong!

 Sign the petition today!